grafana/agent/docs/sources/flow/reference/cli/run.md

 ---
 canonical: https://grafana.com/docs/agent/latest/flow/reference/cli/run/
+description: The `run` command runs Grafana Agent in the foreground until an interrupt is received.
-title: grafana-agent-flow run
+title: run command
+menuTitle: run
-weight: 100
+weight: 300
 ---

-# `grafana-agent-flow run` command
+# `run` command

-The `grafana-agent-flow run` command runs Grafana Agent Flow in the foreground until an interrupt is received.
+The `run` command runs Grafana Agent Flow in the foreground until an interrupt is received.

 ## Usage